 Christmas is often known as 'Yule' or 'Jól' in Iceland.
 This comes from the ancient winter solstice celebrations, that were taken over by the early Christians.
 Yule also include the New Year celebrations.

 There are lots of customs and traditions about Yule in Iceland.
 The Yule season consists of the following days:

 Þorláksmessa - St. Thorlakur's Day - December 23rd

 Iceland's major Saint is 'heilagur Þorlákur Þórhallsson', or 'St. Thorlakur Thorhallsson', the Bishop of Skálholt.
 December 23rd, is the day on which he died.
 On St. Thorlakur's Day, the main custom is eating of a simple meal of skata or skate.
 The Yule (or Christmas) tree is usually decorated on this day.
 This is also a big shopping day for last minute gifts, with stores remaining open until midnight.

 Aðfangadagur - Christmas Eve / Jól Eve

 Celebrations start at Iceland at 6.00pm on Yule Eve.
 This may have come from old Icelandic tradition, when a new day started at 6.00pm not midnight.
 Icelandic children open their presents after the evening meal on Aðfangadagur.
-TV stops at about 5.00pm and restarts at 10.00pm!
 This is when the meal is eaten.
 This is when the Yule celebrations really start!
 (TV used to stop at about 5.00pm and restarted at 10.00pm!
 But now TV is on all through the christmas period.)

 Jóladagur - Christmas Day / Jól Day